bassamelobeid/atomic_architecture_poc/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-### Prerequisites
+### Prerequisites to Check

-- [ ] Have you checked that this issue hasn't been already reported?
+- Have you checked that this issue hasn't been already reported?
-- [ ] Are you using the latest version of our package?
+- Are you using the latest version of our package?
-- [ ] Have you checked the documentation for this feature/issue?
+- Have you checked the documentation for this feature/issue?

 ### Issue Type